apogiatzis/docker-compose-livereloader/README.md

   from the mount directory in the livereloader service but in case you want to explicitly set it, this environment variable can be used.
 (Required: False, Default:
   \<Mount Directory in Docker-compose\>)
+- **OBSERVER_TYPE**: The type of observer to use.
+Supports two types: standard (0) and polling (1).
+Mounting your windows code directory into a linux container may cause the standard observer not to see changes made on the windows side ('inotify' is not triggered).
+The polling observer will trigger although at a slower pace.
+  Another workaround suggests using the 'docker-windows-volume-watcher' package.
+  (Required: False, Default: 0)

 # Contribute